hikeventures/hikeventures.github.io/_posts/best/2016-06-30-best-packrafting-helmets.markdown

 * Is the helmet lightweight so it feels comfortable to wear it for a longer period?
 * Do you need ear protection?

-We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and even so we were not able to test every product in this blog post, we follow the market and compare the specifications of new helmets.
-Here comes our kayaking and packrafting helmet buying guide for 2016 (this blog post contains affiliate links).

 <hr>

 # The best packrafting and kayaking helmets